 High cost/quality ratio

-Statista reports that the median yearly salary for development professionals in Latin America goes between $4,769 and $12,861.
+The median yearly salary range of annual cost to hire Latin American software developers is between $90,000 to $125,000.
 The pay may vary depending on the talent's expertise and the company itself.
 Still, compared to Poland, you get a better cost to quality ratio if you hire software professionals from Latin America.

 Software developers in Latin America are highly skilled and proficient in English, which ticks the most significant requirement boxes for hiring an international team.
 According to Statista, Argentina is the most English-proficient country in Latin America, scoring 566 out of 800.
 Chile, Paraguay, Cuba, Bolivia, Dominican Republic, Honduras, and Uruguay follow.

 Compared to Poland, Latin America constitutes 33 countries and has a population of 662,953,902.
 Finding the right professionals in such a large population is bound to be an easier task, especially if you're looking for people experienced in specific niches.

 Latin America is making impressive strides in the tech world as well.
 The governments of its countries are investing in tech initiatives and research, inspiring more students to graduate in IT and software development fields.
 Such steps significantly expand the tech talent pool that US companies can benefit from in the long term.

 Are you interested in hiring software developers from Latin America but don't have the time or resources to vet hundreds of applicants?
 Your best bet is to use a talent marketplace.